cgardne89/Portfolio/README.md

 - Networking and Monitoring
 - Web Scraping and Python Programming

-## Projects

-### Port Scanner

-This project is a simple port scanner using Python's `socket` library.
-It allows users to either find the IP address of a given host or scan for open ports within a specified range.

 ## Goals

 I am highly motivated and committed to learning as much as possible in the cybersecurity field.
-I look forward to applying my skills and knowledge in a professional setting.

-Feel free to explore my repositories and reach out if you have any questions or collaboration opportunities!
+Feel free to explore my repositories and reach out if you have any questions.